- The United Kingdom is set to leave the European Union following the results of a 2016 voter referendum and years of tense relations with Brussels.

 This publication is now archived.

 For decades, the United Kingdom has had an ambivalent and sometimes contentious relationship with the European Union.
-London has kept its distance from Brussels’s authority by negotiating opt-outs from some of the EU’s central policies, including the common euro currency and the border-free Schengen area.
-Even still, the EU’s faltering response to recent crises has fueled a renewed Euroskepticism.
-Advocates for a British exit, or Brexit, from the union argued that by reclaiming its national sovereignty, the UK would be better able to manage immigration, free itself from onerous regulations, and spark more dynamic growth.
+London has kept its distance from EU authority by negotiating opt-outs from some of its central policies, including the common euro currency and the border-free Schengen Area.
+Advocates of a British exit, or Brexit, from the union argued that by reclaiming its national sovereignty, the UK would be better able to manage immigration, free itself from onerous regulations, and spark more dynamic growth.

-The victory of the Leave campaign in a June 2016 referendum on the UK’s future in the bloc led to tumult in financial markets and the resignation of Prime Minister David Cameron.
-Now led by Prime Minister Theresa May, the UK must negotiate a new relationship with the EU.
-With May triggering the Article 50 exit process in March 2017 and committing to leave the EU Single Market, the UK may face the loss of preferential access to its largest trading partner, the disruption of its large financial sector, a protracted period of political uncertainty, and the breakup of the UK itself.
-Meanwhile, Brexit could accelerate nationalist movements across the continent, from Scotland to Hungary, with unpredictable consequences for the EU.
+The victory of the Leave campaign in a June 2016 referendum on the UK’s future in the bloc led to the resignation of Prime Minister David Cameron.
+Under his successor, Prime Minister Theresa May, the UK has spent years trying to negotiate a new relationship with the EU.
+With British leaders now committing to leave the EU single market by October 2019, the country could face the loss of preferential access to its largest trading partner, the disruption of its large financial sector, and even the breakup of the UK itself.
+Meanwhile, some fear the Brexit process could accelerate nationalist movements from Scotland to Hungary, which would have unpredictable consequences for the EU.

 What is the history of the UK’s membership in the EU?